 The first option is the most difficult and takes the most time..
-The catch is that the florist pollinates the flowers himself, and then the seeds ripen on their own.
-The main thing is to collect them in time.
-To sow them, you need to find the right soil, the best is sour.
-On its surface, the seeds are laid out and in no case are sprinkled with earth on top.
-When choosing a container for their cultivation, give your preference to transparent containers with the same lid and high-quality drainage system.
-Future plants should be placed in a place where the air temperature will be at least 25-30 ° C. For flower breeding Echeveria with the help of seeds will also need a sufficiently high humidity.
+The catch is that the florist himself pollinates the flowers, and then the seeds ripen on their own.
+The main thing is to collect them on time.
+To sow them, you need to choose the right soil, best sour.
+On its surface, the seeds are laid out and in no case are sprinkled with earth from above.
+When choosing a container for growing them, give your preference to a transparent container with the same lid and a high-quality drainage system.
+Future plants should be placed in a place where the air temperature will be at least 25-30 ° С. To propagate the echeveria flower using seeds, you will also need a fairly high humidity.

 Remember: not always this option, how to grow new copies of Echeveria, gives the desired results.
 Most of these experiments fail.
 But if successful, correctly following all the recommendations and instructions, you can get a harvest from a variety of sprouts.

-The next method is reproduction. leaf echeveria flower.
+The next method is the propagation of an echeveria flower by a leaf.
 This option is basic.
 First you need to completely separate the sheet from the plant.
 In order for the new copy to begin to rot, the separated leaf must be dried in air.

 Next is to take care of the preparation of the substrate and thoroughly moisten it.
 A sheet is laid on the surface.
 The main thing - that the upper side was outside.
 Place the container with the leaves in a room with an air temperature of at least 20 C and diffused sunlight.

 All these actions are the answer to how Echeveria can be rooted.
 Indeed, in a few weeks after the work done, it can be observed that the sheet has taken root.
 After another month, the gaze is already provided with a socket.
 After its appearance, the plant is ready to transplant into the main soil for further development.
 By the way, in the summer all these processes will take place at an accelerated pace, perhaps even more than one outlet will appear.